columbia-science-olympiad/columbia-science-olympiad.github.io/tournament.md

 #### Building Restrictions

 &nbsp;
-Science Olympiad competitors are restricted to Uris Hall, Pupin Hall, Lerner Hall, Earl Hall, Chandler Hall, Hamilton Hall, and Havemeyer Hall.
+Science Olympiad competitors are restricted to [To be determined].
 Please do not access other buildings or floors in which events are not being held. _Competitors found outside of the competition area will incur a 10-point penalty per infraction to their team score._

 &nbsp;